-Figure 3.
-A. Levels of all the metabolites identified by LC-MS. The values shown here are absolute pre-normalization of all the compounds in the uncurated metabolite table (logarithm of the peak area) used for the HCA normalization.
+Figure 3 A. Levels of all the metabolites identified by LC-MS. The values shown here are absolute pre-normalization of all the compounds in the uncurated metabolite table (logarithm of the peak area) used for the HCA normalization.
 The blue-coded metabolites had a non-ambiguous peak identification.
 The black-coded metabolites were used as Internal Standard in the Cross-Contribution Compensating Multiple Standard Normalization.
 These were assumed to be constant across strains by a Kruskal-Wallis test and a level of significance of 0.05 (after Benjamini-Hochberg p-value correction).
 The red-coded metabolites were removed after the HCA because of uncertain identity.
 Many metabolites were renamed during the curation, producing some duplicated names, which are labeled as “repeated”, and were removed.
 B. Hierarchical Cluster Analysis of the metabolic profiles.
 The intracellular metabolites measured for each strain show that swarmers have similar metabolic profiles.
 The metabolic profile of each strain was determined by LC-MS and normalized with CCMN method.
 3 replicates were done for each strain.
 This heatmap is only showing the compounds that the experimentalists were confident about their identity.
 The data was clustered using Euclidean distance and Ward D aggregation method.
 The swarming behavior of each strain is color coded.
 The high swarmers are red-coded and low swarmers blue coded.
 The strains that swarm better appear all grouped in the same sector.
 F30658, which is a mild swarmer, is the only swarmer strain that is not grouped to the other ones.
 Regarding the metabolites, some sectors of the heatmap are higher in some groups of strains, but there is not any obvious pattern differentiating the strains with high swarming score.

+We included strain M6075, which was not in our phylogenetic assay due to unsatisfactory genomic sequencing and assembly.

+Every strain was measured in three technical replicates.